haiku/haikudepotserver/docs/api.md

 ### Date and time data

-The system has only a concept of a &quot;moment in time&quot; which is called a timestamp.
+The system has only a concept of a "moment in time" which is called a timestamp.
 The timestamp is typically communicated as the number of milliseconds elapsed since the epoc represented as a 64bit integer.
 The timestamp communicated via the API is always relative to UTC.

 ### Invocations and transport